Effect of magnetism and phonons on localized carriers in the ferrimagnetic kagome metals GdMn$_6$Sn$_6$ and TbMn$_6$Sn$_6$: Abstract

 \section{Abstract}

 Kagome metals possess peculiar optical spectra consisting of contributions from free charge carriers in a Drude-type response, localized carriers seen as a strongly temperature-dependent localization peak, and, in some cases, phonons displaying strong anomalies.
 The rare-earth kagome metal series, \Re, provides a marvelous playground to study the electronic properties of kagome metals in the presence of variable magnetic order.
-Here, we report temperature-dependent reflectivity studies on two members of the \Re\ family, \Gd\ (in-plane ferrimagnet) and \Tb\ (out-of-plane ferrimagnet), in a broad energy range (50~\cm - 18000 \cm, equivalent to 6~meV~-~2.25~meV) down to 10~K. At high temperatures, a phonon mode at approximately 160~\cm\ is observed, which becomes screened out in \Tb\ below $\sim$~150~K as the localization peak linearly passes through the mode.
+Here, we report temperature-dependent reflectivity studies on two members of the \Re\ family, \Gd\ (in-plane ferrimagnet) and \Tb\ (out-of-plane ferrimagnet), in a broad energy range (50~-~18000~\cm, equivalent to 6.2~meV~-~2.23~eV) down to 10~K. At high temperatures, a phonon mode at approximately 160~\cm\ is observed, which becomes screened out in \Tb\ below $\sim$~150~K as the localization peak linearly passes through the mode.
 In \Gd, the disappearance of the phonon is accompanied by the onset of saturation of the peak position, suggesting an unusual interplay between the two features.
-Lastly, our calculations reveal the strongly correlated nature of \Re\ compounds and hence, significant deviations from the simple band picture.

-Proposed by Japanese physicist Itiro Sy\^ozi in 1951, the kagome lattice quickly became popular by both theoretical and experimental physicists due to its unique magnetic and electronic properties \cite{Syozi1951, Mekata2003}.
+Proposed by Sy\^ozi in 1951, the kagome lattice quickly became popular among both theoretical and experimental physicists due to its unique magnetic and electronic properties \cite{Syozi1951, Mekata2003}.
 Consisting of spatially separated metallic kagome planes, kagome metals are model compounds for studying strong electronic correlations, magnetism, and topologically non-trivial states \cite{Liu2019}.
 Here, the itinerant carriers give rise to the peculiar kagome electronic band structure hosting dispersionless flat bands, saddle points, as well as linearly dispersing Dirac bands \cite{Wang2013, Lin2018, Kang2020, Li2021, Liu2020, Liu2021}.